 RTDNA/NEFE Excellence in Personal Finance Reporting Awards

-The Radio Television Digital News Association is once again teaming with the National Endowment for Financial Education to honor the very best in personal finance reporting!
+The Radio Television Digital News Association and the National Endowment for Financial Education work together to honor the very best in personal finance reporting.

 The award is presented as part of the Money Matters resource on the RTDNA website.
 Money Matters is a tool to help journalists better cover stories about financial issues on television, radio and online.